 - Professor Wilcox, firstname.lastname@example.org, HUM 358

-Students are strongly urged to consult with the Graduate Coordinator and their faculty advisers at least once each semester.
+Students are strongly urged to consult with the graduate coordinator and their faculty advisors at least once each semester.

 The following advising schedule should be kept by new and continuing graduate students:

 New students should attend the advising workshop prior to the start of their first semester.
 This workshop is not to be confused with the general orientation to the university (which is held over the summer).
 During such workshops in the Department of Philosophy, students will be advised about registration, how to move through the program in a timely manner, and new developments in the program.

 Continuing students should meet with their advisor at the beginning of each semester in order to discuss their progress in the program.